Dimeben/meme-generator/README.md

 * `phoneNumber` (should accept only valid UK formats)
 * `userName` (should contain at least three letters and two numbers)

+---

+* Use [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) to test the behaviour of each input as you go along.

+---

 Your form should also have:
 * Password, confirm password, and a password strength indicator (inputs should match, and they should follow the rules from your password strength kata.
 The indicator should provide feedback on how strong the password is; weak passwords should be disallowed)
 * Accept agreement (users should only be able to tick this when they have scrolled to the bottom of your agreement text; provide lorem ipsum if you don't fancy writing a legally binding contract)

 You will need to provide helpful feedback to your client, as well as preventing them from submitting, when they make mistakes.

+---

 Unusually, we have also done backend validation to ensure data is submitted in the correct format.
 If you get an error message, your front-end validation is incorrect.